vellvm/vellvm/README.md

 ## Local libraries

 Stored in the `lib` folder.
-Currently the only dependency that needs to be installed locally is the itree one:
+Currently the only dependency that needs to be installed locally is the QuickChick one:
-- `lib/InteractionTrees` contains the version of the ITrees library that we have used in our development.
+- `lib/QuickChick` points to a branch of the QuickChick library that we have used in our testing

-The library will be built as the same time as the Vir development via the Makefile.
+The library will be built as the same time as the Vellvm development via the `Makefile`.

+## Interaction Trees

+**ARTIFACT**
 Although we have made significant contributions to the itree library for the sake of this project, most of it is orthogonal to the material described in this paper, and can be treated entirely as an external library to understand this project.

-The content of Section 5.1 that gives a taste of how the underlying equational theory works can be found in more details in the files`lib/InteractionTrees/theories/Eq/Eq.v` and `lib/InteractionTrees/theories/Eq/UpToTaus.v`.
+The content of Section 5.1 that gives a taste of how the underlying equational theory works can be found in more details in the files [Eq.v](https://github.com/DeepSpec/InteractionTrees/blob/master/theories/Eq/Eq.v) and [UpToTaus.v](https://github.com/DeepSpec/InteractionTrees/blob/master/theories/Eq/UpToTaus.v) in the [Interaction Trees github repo](https://github.com/DeepSpec/InteractionTrees)

 ## Coq formalization